 - Traveling to and from a client's home

 - Arranging for medical services

-- Arranging for and conducting home-delivered meal assessments and reassessments on wheels
+- Arranging for and conducting home-delivered meal assessments and reassessments

 - Assisting in the completion of forms of some type

 - Arranging for client transportation

 - Arranging for home chore service

 - Providing specific information

 - Acting as an advocate on behalf of the client

 - Contacting family members and/or professionals to gather information

-- Assessing and enrolling clients for benefits - Coordinating housing for clients - Engaging in activities directly related to meeting the goals of the client's service plan - Providing Medicare Part D enrollment assistance/Plan Finder Reviews - Completing case notes
+- Assessing and enrolling clients for benefits

+- Coordinating housing for clients

+- Engaging in activities directly related to meeting the goals of the client's service plan - Providing Medicare Part D enrollment assistance/Plan Finder Reviews - Completing case notes

-Reporting: Case managers are required to report specific, identifiable services for each client on time Dane County Monthly Client Service Report (610 Form).
-This form shallhould be completed and emailed to Dane County Human Services by the tenth day of the following month as specified in the program's contract.
+Reporting: The Dane County Monthly Client Service Report (610 Form) shall be completed and emailed to Dane County Human Services as specified in the program's contract.
 Electronic documents sent by email must include the standard confidentiality statement.
 Case managers are expected to securely maintain appropriate and up-to-date documentation in support of the monthly reports requested by the County.
 The hours reported on the monthly 610 form for each client shall match/equal the hours of service documented in case notes.